leesahanders/Chatbot/README.md

 Hey there!
 This is still a work in progress.
 Feel free to browse around and if you have any questions please feel free to reach out to my email at lisamaeanders@gmail.com .

+The goal of this project was to build a basic [chatbot](https://en.wikipedia.org/wiki/Chatbot) and explore a couple ways of hosting it.
+You can check it out in action in a Shiny app hosted at [leesahanders.shinyapps.io/Chatbot/](https://leesahanders.shinyapps.io/Chatbot/)

 ## Meet the bots

 | Chatbot | Name | Description |